KarrLab/obj_tables/docs/migration.rst

     This schema repo metadata provides the point in the schema's commit history at which migration of the data file would start.

+Migration migrates a data file from the schema commit identified in the file's schema's git metadata to the last *schema changes* configuration file in the *schema repo*.

+.. todo: revise or remove this 'graph

-With regard to the *previous* relation between schema changes files, recall that dependencies among commits in a repository are structured as a directed acyclic graph because each commit (except the first) has one or more previously created parents upon which it depends.
+With regard to the *previous* relation between schema changes files, recall that dependencies among commits in a repository are structured as a DAG because each commit (except the first) has one or more previously created parents upon which it depends.
 Migration topologically sorts the commits in a *schema repo* and then migrates data files from the Schema version pointed to by the schema repo metadata to the last *schema changes* file in the schema repo.
-Therefore, *schema changes* files must be located in the dependency graph so that any valid topological sort creates a valid migration sequence.
+Therefore, *schema changes* files must be located in the dependency graph such that any valid topological sort creates a valid migration sequence.

-.. todo: See the examples in Figure x.

-Migration migrates a data file from the schema commit identified in the file's schema's git metadata to the last *schema changes* configuration file in the *schema repo*.

 Using migration
 ----------------------------------------------